About the Center for Research on Health Care

 The Sonis Lectureship, cosponsored by the CRHC and the Department of Health Policy and Management (formerly the Health Services Administration) of the Graduate School of Public Health, honors Anne C. Sonis as a loving wife, mother, and grandmother and lauds her personal interest in and professional commitment to the ideal of ensuring every citizen the right to compassionate, high-quality health care.

-We are looking forward to the next Sonis Lecture to be held on October 21, 2014.
-The lecture will begin at noon in the Public Health Building, Auditorium G23 with a reception immediately following in the lower lobby.
+We are looking forward to the next Sonis Lecture to be held on September 29, 2015.
+The lecture will begin at noon in Lecture Room 6, Scaife Hall with a reception immediately following.

 Presenters of the Sonis lectures have included the following: